Welcome to the Faculty of Kinesiology and Physical Education

-Residence offers will be sent to qualified admitted students April through to July.
-You’ll receive one formal offer of residence.
-It’s important that you respond to your residence offer by the deadline stated in the residence offer email.
+If you maintained your Residence Guarantee, residence placements will be sent to qualified admitted students from June through to August.
+You'll receive one formal placement of residence.
+It's important that you respond to your residence placement by the deadline stated in the residence placement email.
 Be sure to check the email account you've registered in ACORN, including any junk/spam folders.

 CHECK YOUR STATUS

-You can follow the status of your residence application via the MyRes website.
-If you meet the residence guarantee criteria and haven’t received an offer by mid July, please contact U of T Housing Services at 416-978-8045 or email@example.com.
+You can follow the status of your residence application via the StarRez website.
+If you meet the residence guarantee criteria and haven’t received an offer by mid August, please contact U of T Housing Services at 416-978-8045 or email@example.com.

 To explore your off-campus housing options, please visit the Off Campus Housing website or contact U of T Housing Service at 416-978-8045.